 No Products in the Cart

 Have you ever gotten up from the couch or bed and returned to see your dog curled up in your spot?
-This isn't an uncommon experience for dog owners.
-But why did your dog steal your spot?
+This isn't an uncommon experience for us dog owners.
+But why does my dog steal my spot when I get up?
 There are a few potential reasons behind the behavior:

 One reason your dog might steal your spot is out of love and respect.
 He or she may just want to soak up your warmth and smell or hope to cuddle with you when you come back.
 Dogs are pack animals, so they enjoy sleeping in warm piles with their family.
 Your dog may just be trying to accomplish that.